 In most cases, stormwater systems need an initial Notice of Termination inspection after construction is completed.
 Additionally, every stormwater system requires inspection on an annual basis to ensure that the system is well maintained, functions as designed, and meets regulations.

-With our experienced and qualified inspectors, R+R can inspect, document, and review the overall status and required corrective or preventative actions for your entire stormwater system.
+With our experienced and qualified inspectors, AQUALIS can inspect, document, and review the overall status and required corrective or preventative actions for your entire stormwater system.

 Pre-occupancy inspections — or pre-NOT inspections — take place between the construction phase of the system and the post-construction operation of the site.
 Any maintenance or repair needs are documented for the General Contractor to perform before the property owner becomes responsible.